CDCgov/RecordLinker/docs/site/reference.md

 `IDENTIFIER` (ID: **10**)

-:  A colon separated string of the identifier type, first 2 characters of the authority and last 4 characters of the value.
+:  A colon separated string of the last 4 characters of the value and identifier type.

 ### Evaluation Functions